GrimGitz/GrimGitz/README.md

 - https://cielsstrawpaaagee.straw.page
 <br>(https://x.com/StuckInSburb)

--WARNING!: please be wary before interacting with me, i like slightly problematic shows like pysco cuties and ZERO DAY. ive been blocked and harassed by people over these so please dont become close with me unless you KNOW i interact with this media. thank you!

 OTHER STUFF!
 - i have NO dni. i interact with everyone don't be shy!!
 BUT i do block freely!